m0vefaster/socket.io.milestone/README.md

 ```

 ###Client

-  Now the client can define his encode/decode function
+-Now the client can define his encode/decode function

 ```
   socket.on('new message', function (data) {